 The intended outcomes of this work are to address root causes of crime, make better use of human and financial resources, and build safer more secure New Brunswick communities.

-The Roundtable is chaired by the Deputy Minster of Public Safety and supported by the Crime Prevention Branch.
+The Roundtable is chaired by the Deputy Minister of Justice and Public Safety and supported by the Crime Prevention Branch.